5 Reasons Why You Are Not Closing the Sale

 Building rapport is only effective if you are authentic, not “canned.”
 Are you?
 Are you empathetic?
 A good listener?
 Building trust obviously takes time, but do you ask yourself before every call, “What one thing can I do to help build trust with this buyer?”
 Examples include being reliable, responsive, or objective.

 Finally, when you demonstrate your expertise to a buyer, their confidence in you increases.
 How much attention are you giving to demonstrating your view of industry trends?
 Do you have a deep knowledge of the available solutions?
 Are you sharing how others have solved similar problems with your solution?

 Trap #2: You didn’t qualify the buyer.

 Not every buyer problem you identify translates into a qualified sales opportunity that you should pursue.
-Skilled sales professionals have qualification checklist where they quickly assess the quality of an opportunity.
+Skilled sales professionals have a qualification checklist where they quickly assess the quality of an opportunity.
 For example

 - What is your timeline?

 - What do you see as the next steps?

 - How does your organization make decisions like this?